allthingsnew/grid-it/README.md

 ## Mobile

-Mobile classes are provided to retain a grid on mobile/handheld devices.
+Mobile classes are provided to produce a grid on mobile/handheld devices.
 Otherwise, grid columns are collapsed vertically.
 Mobile classes are made up of the mobile class set in the above variables and number words like: `.mobile-one` to `.mobile-four` or whatever number of columns you set the mobile grid to.

 You may also use mobile offsets and source ordering in the same manner as above.
 Mobile versions are prepended, like the number classes, with `mobile-` so these classes are like: `.mobile-offset-3`, `.mobile-push-4`, and `.mobile-pull-8`.

+From time to time different column groups are also needed between mobile and desktop grids.
+For this reason `.mobile-row` is provided.
+This is a class given to elements that wrap mobile columns and looks like a row on mobile but becomes lax on after the grid breakpoint.
+Nest these elements within common rows to achieve complex grid grouping.

 ## Semantics